News & Announcements

 The right signals, without the noise

-We built the Netlify official Slack app for teams who use Slack as their home base of communication.
+We built the Netlify app for Slack for teams who use Slack as their home base of communication.
 Many different people are involved in building and maintaining your organization’s most important websites, but they might not all be in Netlify day-to-day.
 The Slack app brings that activity into a space your team already shares, making it easier for everyone to know what’s going on, like:

 - Has this week’s major release reached production?